-- 1. Chapters must have a non-discrimination policy as a part of their Constitution, Bylaws, and/or Guiding Principles.
-Please copy and paste that policy below. - 2.
+- 1. Chapters must have a non-discrimination policy as a part of their Constitution, Bylaws, and/or Guiding Principles. - 2.
 Chapters provide financial support opportunities for those members who are unable to pay for their dues and/or programs related to their personal, academic, and/or leadership development if they are unable to cover these costs personally.
 This could be in the form of a reasonable payment plan that allows members flexibility in how they pay for their membership, a scholarship fund, or a financial amnesty plan. - 3.
-Every chapter sponsor, co-sponsors, and/or attends at least one programs related to the issues of diversity and inclusion with the goal of increasing education of a population with which they are less familiar.
+Every chapter sponsor, co-sponsors, and/or attends at least one program related to the issues of diversity and inclusion with the goal of increasing education of a population with which they are less familiar.
 Program attendance must be at least 65%.
 Examples of these issues include, but are not limited to: - a.
 Sexual orientation - b.
 Race/ethnicity - c.
 Disability